aneto0/MARTe2/Docs/User/source/core/gams/datasource.rst

 All the functions which are related to data transformation should be implemented in a Broker.
 This allows to reuse the same Broker class in different DataSource implementations (e.g. the :vcisdoxygencl:`MemoryMapInperpolatedInputBroker` can be reused on any DataSourceI which requires data interpolation).

-Note that the interpolation and the time window brokers are reused in different hardware interfaces.
+In the example below, the interpolation and the time window brokers are reused in different hardware interfaces.

 .. figure:: Brokers-2.png